2or5/Speech-to-text/README.md

 * [Setup](#setup)

 ## General info
-This project speech-to-text.
 This project was created so that the user can create notes with the help of voice.
-The user can record his voice, send it to the back end and receive his recorded voice as text.
+The user can record his voice, send it to the back, end and receive his recorded voice as text.
 If necessary, the user can edit and delete notes.
-Also yoy can visit speech-to-text-client (https://github.com/2or5/speech-to-text-client).
+Also, you can visit speech-to-text-client (https://github.com/2or5/speech-to-text-client).

 ## Technologies
 * Project is created with: